burke/zeus/README.md

 ## TODO (roughly prioritized)

-* Fix all the bugs I added when I switched to singlesocket...
-* Make the code less terrible
+* Make sure client connection requests are handled immediately
+* Acceptors booting should not be dependent on passing all loaded features to the file monitor
+* Route all logging output through Zeus.ui
+* Handle connections for not-yet-started sockets
+* Refactor, refactor, refactor...
+* Support other frameworks?
 * Figure out how to run full test suites without multiple env loads
-* Support other frameworks?
+* Don't replace a socket with changed deps until the new one is ready

+## Ideas (not quite TODOs)

+* (maybe) Start the preloader as a daemon transparently when any command is run, then wait for it to finish
 * Use fsevent instead of kqueue to reduce the obscene number of file descriptors.
 * Support inotify on linux
-* Handle connections for not-yet-started sockets
-* Don't replace a socket with changed deps until the new one is ready
-* (maybe) Start the preloader as a daemon transparently when any command is run, then wait for it to finish

 ## Contributing